Things To Do In The Spring and Summer

 - This is the time of year to enjoy rooftop seating at: The Crow's Nest on top of The Stella Hotel & Ballroom and Apis Hotel & Restaurant.
 The Lakeside Deck at Wyndham Garden - Kenosha Harborside is also open with live music, food, and drinks.
 All three venues are in Downtown Kenosha.

-- Hurry to Big Star Drive-In for a double cheeseburger and ice cold root beer.
-It closes Labor Day weekend each year.
+- Hurry to Big Star Drive-In for a double cheeseburger and ice-cold root beer.
+It closes before Labor Day each year.
 (Note: The Spot Drive-In is open year-round.)

 It is impossible to ignore the natural beauty that awaits bike riders...